Lewislou/SENUCLS/README.md

 # SENUCLS
-This is the official PyTorch implementation of paper - Structure Embedded Nucleus Classification for Histopathology Images, a graph neural network based method for nuclei classification.
+This is the official PyTorch implementation of paper - <Structure Embedded Nucleus Classification for Histopathology Images>, a graph neural network based method for nuclei classification.

 > **If you intend to use anything from this repo, citation of the original publication given above is necessary**